• Skip to primary navigation

 Tom Kha Soup

-• Chop the galangal in 3 or 4 big chunks and the lemongrass stalks in two.
+• Chop the galangal in 3 or 4 big chunks and the lemongrass stalks broken into two parts.

 • Using a big pot, briefly stirfry the red chili paste with the galangal and the lemongrass stalks.